omargonz01/omargonz01/README.md

 - 📫 How to reach me: omargonz41@gmail.com

 ## Projects
-- Real-time Crypto Price Alerts: Developed a full stack web application ([Degen Zone](https://degenzone.onrender.com)) for real-time crypto price alerts as a tool for crypto investors to take notes, create watch lists and see potential gains with the click of a button.
+- Real-time Crypto Price Alerts: Developed a full stack web application ([Degen Zone](https://degenzone.onrender.com)) to instantly track your favorite cryptos' potential gains.
+Search, add to your list, take notes, and stay updated every time you log in.
+Your ultimate crypto hub!
+See potential gains with the click of a button!
 - Pokémon Team Builder: Created a web app for searching, adding, and deleting Pokémon ([Pokemon Battler](https://pokemon-flask-akd3.onrender.com)) to create a team & battle other users’ teams.
 - To-Do List Web App: Built a To-Do List web app, a music player, and a weather app using various APIs and JSON Web Tokens.